cosmos/cosmos/PLAN.md

 **Atom Foundation**: The Atom Foundation is a designated legal entity that is responsible for overseeing the crowdfunding and genesis of the Atom Hub.
-After Genesis, the Atom Foundation takes on a managerial role of managing any excess funds from the crowdsale, education and PR, and oversees the long term sustainability of the Atom Ecosystem.
+After Genesis, the Atom Foundation takes on a managerial role of managing any excess funds from the crowdfund, education and PR, and oversees the long term sustainability of the Atom Ecosystem.

 **Atom Ecosystem**: Includes the Atom Hub, other zones that we might officially